pmq20/libsquash/README.md

 If it succeeds the call returns the count of characters placed in the buffer;
 otherwise `-1` is returned and `error` is set to the reason of the error.

+### `squash_opendir(error, fs, filename)`

+Opens the directory named by `filename` of a SquashFS `fs`, associates a directory stream with it and returns a pointer to be used to identify the directory stream in subsequent operations.
+The pointer `NULL` is returned if `filename` cannot be accessed, or if it cannot allocate enough memory to hold the whole thing, and sets `error` to the reason of the error.
+The returned resource should later be closed by `squash_closedir()`.

+### `squash_closedir(error, dirp)`

+Closes the named directory stream and frees the structure associated with the `dirp` pointer, returning `0` on success.
+On failure, `-1` is returned and `error` is set to the reason of the error.

+### `squash_readdir(error, dirp)`

+Returns a pointer to the next directory entry.
+It returns `NULL` upon reaching the end of the directory or on error.
+In the event of an error, `error` is set to the reason of the error.

+### `squash_telldir(dirp)`

+Returns the current location associated with the named directory stream.

+### `squash_seekdir(dirp, loc)`

+Sets the position of the next `squash_readdir()` operation on the directory stream.
+The new position reverts to the one associated with the directory stream when the `squash_telldir()` operation was performed.

+### `squash_rewinddir(dirp)`

+Resets the position of the named directory stream to the beginning of the directory.

+### `squash_dirfd(error, dirp)`

+Returns the integer Libsquash file descriptor associated with the named directory stream.
+On failure, `-1` is returned and `error` is set to the reason of the error.

+### `squash_scandir(error, fs, dirname, namelist, select, compar)`

+Reads the directory `dirname` of a SquashFS `fs` and builds an array of pointers to directory entries using `malloc`.
+If successful it returns the number of entries in the array; otherwise `-1` is returned and `error` is set to the reason of the error.
+A pointer to the array of directory entries is stored in the location referenced by `namelist` (even if the number of entries is `0`), which should later be freed via `free()` by freeing each pointer in the array and then the array itself.
+The `select` argument is a pointer to a user supplied subroutine which is called by `scandir` to select which entries are to be included in the array.
+The `select` routine is passed a pointer to a directory entry and should return a non-zero value if the directory entry is to be included in the array.
+If `select` is `NULL`, then all the directory entries will be included.
+The `compar` argument is a pointer to a user supplied subroutine which is passed to `qsort` to sort the completed array.
+If this pointer is `NULL`, then the array is not sorted.

 ## Acknowledgment

 Thank you [Dave Vasilevsky](https://github.com/vasi) for the excellent work of squashfuse!